composer/composer/doc/03-cli.md

 * **--apcu-autoloader-prefix:** Use a custom prefix for the APCu autoloader cache.
   Implicitly enables `--apcu-autoloader`.

+## bump

+The `bump` command increases the lower limit of your composer.json requirements to the currently installed versions.
+This helps to ensure your dependencies do not accidentally get downgraded due to some other conflict, and can slightly improve dependency resolution performance as it limits the amount of package versions Composer has to look at.

+Running this blindly on libraries is **NOT** recommended as it will narrow down your allowed dependencies, which may cause dependency hell for your users.
+Running it with `--dev-only` on libraries may be fine however as dev requirements are local to the library and do not affect consumers of the package.

+### Options

+* **--dev-only:** Only bump requirements in "require-dev".
+* **--no-dev-only:** Only bump requirements in "require".

 ## reinstall

 The `reinstall` command looks up installed packages by name,